Disability Education Services

 Our education program offers a variety of educational and personal growth opportunities to people with developmental disabilities and enables participants to live more independently.
 The program represents a dynamic partnership between community volunteers who teach the classes, educational institutions, public and private donors.

-Summer semester classes will begin the week of June 24.
+Spring semester classes will begin the week of February 18, 2014.
 View the current course schedule.
 This course schedule is updated and reflects the available courses.

 Students attend class one evening a week to learn basic academic and living skills.
 Classes are held at a variety of community locations.
 Fall, Spring and Summer semesters are offered.
 The project is open to St. Louis City and County residents who are at least 18 years old.
 Scholarships are available for students who demonstrate financial need.
 Limited transportation assistance is available.

-Students attend Adult Basic Education classes in their community and work toward obtaining their General Equivalency Degree (GED).
+Students attend Adult Basic Education classes in their community and work toward taking the General Educational Development (GED) test.
 The project helps students improve their reading, writing, math, daily living skills and increase their academic abilities.
 There is no charge and is open to St. Louis County residents who are at least 18 years old.